mgmoser1/bamazon/README.md

 ## Getting Started
 To run this app, clone it to a local repository and run `npm install` from the terminal.
 You will also need to run `npm install mysql`, `npm install inquirer`, and `npm install console.table`.
-Type "node" plus the file name of the file you want to run.
+Once these have been installed, you can run the customer, manager, and supervisor interfaces by typing "node" plus the applicable file name in the command line.

 ## Project Overview